MannLabs/proteomics_lab_agent/README.md

 pre-commit run --all-files
 ```

-##### The `detect-secrets` hook fails
+#### `detect-secrets` hook
 To set up a secret in your repository:
 ```bash
 pip install detect-secrets
 ```
-1. Generate a secrets.ini file with the secret and add secrets.ini to .gitignore
+1. Generate a secrets.ini file with the secret.
+Take 'secrets.ini.example' as a template.
 2. Run `detect-secrets scan --exclude-files testfiles --exclude-lines '"(hash|id|image/\w+)":.*' > .secrets.baseline` to scan your repository and create a .secrets.baseline file
 (check `.pre-commit-config.yaml` for the exact parameters)
 3. Run `detect-secrets audit .secrets.baseline` and check if the detected 'secret' is actually a secret